- How to Get UK Business Visa from India

-- When filling the application if there are columns that do not correspond to your case, fill them with NA (No Answer), rather than leaving them blank.
+- When filling out the application if there are columns that do not correspond to your case, fill them with NA (No Answer), rather than leaving them blank.

-Schengen visa is one of the most illusive visas.
+Schengen visa is one of the most elusive visas.
 There are many reasons a Schengen visa might be rejected.
 Before you apply for a Schengen visa, go through 20 reasons your Schengen visa might get rejected, so that you don’t make the same mistakes.

 Disclaimer: This article may contain affiliate links.
 Please see my disclaimer policy here.
 The Visa Project would by no means be liable for any purchase of tours, tickets, and any other online reservations that are made with any third-party provider.